ju-bar/drprobe_clt/README.md

 ## Development

 The programs are written in Fortran 90 code for Intel Fortran compilers.
-MSA is linked against the Intel Math Kernel Libraries (MKL).
-Residual code linking to FFTW3 is still present and can be reactivated with low effort if preferred.
+CELSLC and MSA are linked against the Intel Math Kernel Libraries (MKL).

 Current versions:
-* CELSLC: 1.0
+* CELSLC: 1.1
 * MSA: 1.0
 * WAVIMG: 1.0

 ### TODOs

-* keep up with new code from [JMultiSlice](https://github.com/ju-bar/JMultiSliceLib)
-  - investigate if the CUDA code can be used in this project
 * add slice loading on demand to MSA
 * add a wrapper tool for applying external transition potentials for EELS and EDX
 * add partial import of wavefunctions and images from 3d data sets with